- Faith and Worship

 Catholic Diocese of Little Rock

 Click on the red button above to become a St. Nicholas Partner and donate online to Catholic Charities of Arkansas.
-Like the PDF form, the online form also allows you give your donation to the Catholic Charities' ministry or program of your choice.
+Like the card and envelope inserted in Arkansas Catholic, the online form also allows you to give your donation to the Catholic Charities' ministry or program of your choice.
 For more information, contact Megan Moore, office administrator of Catholic Charities of Arkansas at (501) 664-0340.

-St. Nicholas Partners is an annual appeal to raise money for the following ministries of Catholic Charities of Arkansas, all of which provide services to the most poor and vulnerable among us: Catholic Adoption Services; Catholic Immigration Services in Little Rock and Springdale; prison ministry; refugee resettlement; Westside Free Medical Clinic; family assistance; and disaster response.
-Last year’s appeal raised more than $10,000.
+St. Nicholas Partners is an annual appeal to raise money for the following ministries of Catholic Charities of Arkansas, all of which provide services to the most poor and vulnerable among us: immigration services, prison ministry, the free medical clinic, family assistance, services to victims of domestic violence, refugee resettlement, parish outreach and post-adoption services.
+The 2022 appeal raised more than $15,000.

 A. Each year, a new card depicting St. Nicholas is specially designed and created for the appeal.
 These beautiful cards are Catholic Charities’ Christmas greeting to you, and an invitation to become a partner by supporting the ministry of your choice.